C3BI-pasteur-fr/ReGaTE/doc/regate.rst

 ************

-In order to run ReGaTE you need an account on a galaxy workbench with an API Key, see galaxy documentation if necessary (https://wiki.galaxyproject.org/Learn/API).
+In order to run ReGaTE you need an account on a galaxy workbench with an API Key (see galaxy documentation if necessary https://wiki.galaxyproject.org/Learn/API).

 * Type:

   "``regate.py -h``"
-  to see all options available.
+  to see available options.

 * Type: